vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 </VBox>
 ```

-Now when we click our button, it will call `MainSceneController.buttonClicked()`.
+When we click our button, it will call `MainSceneController.buttonClicked()`.
 Keep in mind that this reference works only if the method is `public`.
 If the access modifier is stricter, you need to annotate the method with `@FXML` annotation.

 ```java
 @FXML